jhasuman/Lane-detection-Width-Calculation-Indian-roads/README.md

 Change the path to the image file inside the code and simply run:
 `python motor_lane.py`

+Most of the Indian road Infrastructure are missing from street light which makes any kind of detection extremely difficult at night time. #Gamma function can solve this problme.

+Test Video using Gamma function on Indian road at Night time.
+-- Please Add Video---
 ## Lane width measurement
 ![Lane width](GammaCorrection/outputs/laneWidth.jpg?raw=true "LaneWidth")